 He who is a partner with a thief hates his own life; he hears the oath but tells nothing.

-The dangers with business partnerships are usually invisible at the start; they come later.
+The dangers in business partnerships are usually invisible at first, but they later surface.

 Classic KJV - Proverbs 29:24

 The text is more descriptive than prescriptive.
-It reveals a truism and lets the reader decide how to act.
-By entering into a partnership with someone who steals, we position ourselves to be exploited, even if we experience some short-term gain.
+It reveals a truism, and lets the reader decide how to respond.
+By entering into a partnership with someone who cuts corners, “jimmies the books,” or misleads coworkers and clients, we set ourselves up to be exploited, regardless of the short-term gains.

-A partner with a thief is an accomplice in two crimes.
-The dishonesty begins with assets and continues in the realm of speech (or lack thereof).
-But dishonest gain costs much more than expected.
+The partner with a thief is an accomplice in two crimes.
+The dishonesty begins with assets and expands into a deceitful business culture.
+The corrupt gains always cost much more than expected.
 Sin breeds more sin.
-The partner shows misguided loyalty.
-Perhaps he thinks the thief will reward him for his loyalty.
-He does not want to be a tattle-tale.
+Then maybe we show misguided loyalty, perhaps thinking that the thief will reward us for our loyalty.
+We do not want to be tattle-tales.

 Translation: Oath

-29.24 rs hand on a bible 1417258 1919x1275The Hebrew word for oath, אלה (ʼā•lāh, pronounced “ah-lah”), can also be translated as curse, from God or man.
-Curse isn’t refering to foul-mouthed language common among thieves, but to the solemn judicial instruction to speak the truth, as in a court of law.
+29.24 rs hand on a bible 1417258 1919x1275The Hebrew word for “oath,” אלה (ʼā•lāh, pronounced “ah-lah”), can also be translated as “curse,” from God or man.
+“Curse” here isn’t referring to foul-mouthed language, common among thieves, but to the solemn judicial instruction to speak the truth, as in a court of law.

-Those who are under oath but tell nothing are making their own problems worse!
+Those who are under oath, but say nothing, are making their own problems worse!
 First they foolishly work with a thief.
-Then, despite being under oath they refuse to confess their transgression.
+Then, despite being under oath, they refuse to confess their complicity.
 It’s double financial folly.
 See the text: Should you admit your mistakes?

 Classic Comments